LutfiBK25/Ci-CD-Project/README.md

 - you can turn on and off policies from datree interfance in policies section
 - policy errors i got i put at the end

+### Pushing helm charts to private repo (nexus reg)
+- in nexus; create a helm (hosted) repository and keep everything in default settings
+- create stage in Jenkinsfile
 ## Errors
 ### Calico Nodes were not in ready state
 - Solution: open BGP port TCP 179